unparalleled-js/docs-1/formulas/date-formulas.md

 | `"2017-06-01T12:15:00.000000-00:00".to_time.beginning_of_hour`  | `"2017-06-01T12:00:00.000000-00:00"`   |
 ---

-## Beginning of current day
+## beginning_of_day
-Firstly, turn on formula mode and we have access to the .beginning_of_hour function.
+Firstly, turn on formula mode and we have access to the `.beginning_of_day` function.
 It returns timestamp for midnight on date of given date/timestamp.

 ### Example
 | Example                 | Result |